Associate Professor of Economics

 Area(s) of Emphasis

-Mueller, Julie M. “Estimating Willingness to Pay for Watershed Restoration in Flagstaff, Arizona Using Dichotomous-Choice Contingent Valuation.”
-2013.
-Forestry: available online
+Mueller, Julie M. (2014) “Estimating Willingness to Pay for Watershed Restoration in Flagstaff, Arizona Using Dichotomous-Choice Contingent Valuation.”
+Forestry: An International Journal of Forest Research 87(2):327-333.

 Mueller, Julie M., Swaffar, Wes, Nielsen, Erik, and Masek-Lopez, Sharon, and Springer, Abraham.
 (2013) “Estimating Values of Increased Watershed Services from Forest Restoration.”
 Water Resources Research 49(4):1773-1781.